Skip to content

 As a sovereign independent nation, Puerto Rico could have bilateral treaties with the U.S.

-There are three sparsely populated island countries in the Pacific Ocean that have relinquished control over their military and national security to the U.S. in rough exchange for minimal, temporary economic assistance and the ability of their citizens to work and travel to the U.S. without a visa.
-These bilateral treaties, which can be ended by either side, are referred to as compacts of free association.
+There are three sparsely populated island countries in the Pacific Ocean that have relinquished control over their military and national security to the U.S. in rough exchange for their citizens to be able to work and travel to the U.S. without a visa.
+These bilateral treaties, which can be ended by either side, are referred to as compacts of free association (COFAs).

 No current compact of free association includes U.S. citizenship, and Washington has been clear that it cannot guarantee U.S. citizenship to a sovereign nation of Puerto Rico.

-In addition, Congress has, at times, even enacted laws that take away benefits provided for FAS citizens in the bilateral compacts, apparent oversights that have taken decades to correct.
+In addition, Congress has, at times, even enacted laws that take away social and economic benefits provided for COFA citizens in the bilateral compacts, apparent oversights that have taken decades to correct.

 In 2024, the sovereign free association option garnered 31% of the vote.
 This increase may reflect the mistaken belief that U.S. citizenship would be secured for any length of time under this arrangement.
 There is no such guarantee.
 Of the options provided on the 2024 plebiscite, U.S. citizenship would be “recognized, protected, and secured” only under statehood.